 - Hot air ballooning

 - Wine tasting

 The peaceful atmosphere is best suited to adults but 12+ year olds are allowed.

 Teens (over 12)

-That said, XL Suite 9 can sleep up to 4 in 1 double bed and 2 single beds (children must be aged 12-17).
+XL Suite 5 can sleep a family of 4 in 1 double bed and 2 single beds (children must be aged 12-17).

 The château is in the Dordogne region of southern France, 2km from the small town of Saint-Front-de-Pradoux and 30km from Bergerac.

 Bergerac Airport (30km) is the closest, but Bordeaux (115km) is only an hour’s drive along the highway.
 Click on the links below for a list of airlines serving these airports.